ignasipuch/pelevs/README.md

 ### 2. Docking

-Docking of the inhibitors to the target.
+Docking of the inhibitors to the target or rescoring docked poses.

 **Modules:**
 1. dockingJob.py

 	**- Class:** DockingJob

-	**- Methods:** setGlideDocking, setRdockDockingset, and EquibindDocking
+	**- Methods:** setGlideDocking, setRdockDockingset, setEquibindDocking, rDockRescore, and GlideRescore

 2. dockingAnalysis.py